 Academic departments may employ full-time administrative and professional faculty to teach one course per semester.
 The A/P faculty member must hold at least the minimum credentials required for teaching courses at various levels in accordance with the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) expectations.
 It is the responsibility of the teaching department to verify and document appropriate credentials for all teaching faculty.
-(See on-line or in chapter two, “Faculty Credentialing Guidelines” or the provost’s website.)
+(See chapter two, “Faculty Credentialing Guidelines” or the provost’s website.)

 The A/P faculty member may receive overload payment for teaching credit courses only when such teaching is not part of the usual expectation for the administrative and professional position.
-Teaching for supplemental compensation is limited by overall time and income restrictions defined in the consulting policy (chapter two, “Consulting and Outside Employment”).
+Teaching for supplemental compensation is limited by overall time and income restrictions defined in the consulting policy.
+(See chapter two, “Consulting and Outside Employment.”)